 Cell phones must be turned off during class time.
 If laptops / tablets are being used for class notes, social networking applications / platforms / sites (facebook, twitter, etc.) should not be accessed.
 Any recordings and photos must have prior instructor approval.

 ACADEMIC AND STUDENT CONDUCT

-Information on academic standing and student rights and responsibilities can be found in the current Academic Regulations that are posted on the Student Services/ Admissions & Regulations web page.
+Information on academic standing and student rights and responsibilities can be found in the Academic Regulations: